How (and when) to use the Ping command in Windows ?

 Here are some useful options you can use with the ping command:

-• -t: Pings continuously until you press Ctrl+C.
+• -t: Sends ping requests continuously until you press Ctrl+C.

-• -not : Specifies the number of pings to send.
+• -n : Specifies the number of ping requests to send.

-• -L : Specifies the size of data packets to send.
+• -L : Specifies the size of the data packets to be sent.

 When to use the Ping command?